Liquid Crystal Titan Resource Hub

 Titan should now be positioned appropriately and be ready for use.

-Connection to power source and air supply should be completed by a competent person.
+Connection to the power source and air supply should be completed by a competent person.

-1. Open the door and remove the accessories box and linear drive protection.
+1. Open the door and remove the accessories box, spare vat film tube and resins box.

-3. Connect the compressed air supply hose to Titan.
-Good cable management practises should be followed with power cables and compressed air hoses removed from walkways with trip hazards removed or reduced.
+3. Add the air supply 10mm pipe to the Titan printer using the adaptor from the accessories box.
+Good cable management practises should be followed, with power cables and compressed air hoses removed from walkways with trip hazards removed or reduced.

 Connecting to Wi-Fi